Geometrical description and Faddeev-Jackiw quantization of electrical networks: The method of Faddeev and Jackiw

 and $f_{\mu\nu}$ is full rank.
 If $H$ is a nonlinear function of $w^I$ one can solve Eq. (\ref{eq:rewriteconstraint}) for $w^I$.
 Thus, at this point, it is convenient to solve for as many as possible and reduce dimensions.
 Observe that the existence of these coordinates is guaranteed \emph{locally}, and obstructions to a global reduction can exist for nontrivial topologies of $\mathcal{M}$.
 Furthermore, if the Hamiltonian were to dependend linearly on $w^I$ it is necessary to carry out additional steps.

 There is an alternative approach in which instead of reducing the dimension of the dynamical system as above we treat all the constraints in the same manner, and introduce a new coordinate for each constraint.
 The reduction in dimensionality will be achieved obliquely, by identifying conserved quantities in the final Hamiltonian motion.
+There exist applications in which both reduction and increase in the number of dimensions are used for the study of the same model.
+An important instance of this procedure is in the realm of loop quantum cosmology and loop quantum gravity \cite{Thiemann:2008}.
+Frequently there are assumptions such as homogeneity or isotropy that are translated into symmetries of the model, and the dynamical system is correspondingly reduced in dimension.
+On the other hand diffeomorphism invariance is a crucial element of general relativity, and this entails that what would ordinarily be understood as the Hamiltonian is actually a constraint, determining a locus.
+This means that there is no actual evolution.
+On the other hand, it should be a predictive theory, for instance, associated with the thermal history of the universe, so a presentation with a time evolution is required.
+This is achieved by increasing the dimension with a coordinate dual to the Hamiltonian constraint, the lapse variable.

-Both these procedures fail if, at some point in the iterations, $\omega$ is not of homogeneous rank.
+Both increasing and reducing procedures fail if, at some point in the iterations, $\omega$ is not of homogeneous rank.
 If the system under investigation is a physical model this situation will arise when there is a breakdown in the validity of the model.

 Let us now examine the increase in dimensions associated with constraints.
 This is carried out by associating a new dimension to each constraint, and one form $\dd \lambda^I$ dual to its tangent.
 Then we modify the one-fom $A$ as